Brokk-Sindre/ft-oda-documentation/docs/guides/legislative-tracking/case-progress.md

         if 'forslag' in doc_type and not milestones['proposal_published']: milestones['proposal_published'] = doc['date']
-        elif 'betænkning' in doc_type and not milestones['committee_report']: milestones['committee_report'] = doc['date']
+        elif 'betÃ¦nkning' in doc_type and not milestones['committee_report']:
+            milestones['committee_report'] = doc['date']
         elif 'vedtagelse' in doc_type and not milestones['final_text']: milestones['final_text'] = doc['date']